 Healthier spaces.
 Healthier people.

 Since the start of COVID-19, “we’re temporarily closed,” signs have started popping up more and more on storefronts.
 The retail industry has changed the way they clean not only stores, but supply rooms and employee break rooms.
 They are even having to clean products now.
-Disinfecting was once a simple task that has now turned into a task that is as important as selling products.
+Disinfecting was once a simple task that has now turned into one that is as important as selling products.
 Stores are closing earlier to give employees enough time for proper sanitation and re-stocking.

 Keeping Employees and Customers Safe

 Makeup stores are no longer offering makeover sessions or the use of samples.
 Plastic shields have been placed at all checkout counters and other locations where employee and customer interactions are high.
 Samples have been removed from the shelves as well.
 In addition to cleaning shopping carts, checklists of other surfaces to clean have been created.

 From phones, door handles, hangers, and any other high-touch point, everything in stores is disinfected.
 Gloves and masks are also provided for all employees to help prevent the spread of germs.
 Stores are now facing the challenges caused by the pandemic including supply chain issues, decreased workforces, low consumer demand, and of course the risk of sickness.